Camila de Moraes

 Camila de Moraes (born April 1988) is a Brazilian film director and journalist.
 Her career in journalism began after graduating from Centro Metodista do Sul in Brazil.
 She later graduated from the Federal University of Bahia, specialising in audio-visual, and left her career in journalism to become a film director.
 Moraes has since directed a number of films, including the feature-length documentary O Caso do Homem Errado (The Case of the Wrong Man) and the short film A Escrita do Seu Corpo.

 Early life

-Camila de Moraes was born in April 1988 in Reo Grande do Sul to actress Vera Lopes and poet, writer, journalist and screenwriter Paulo Ricardo de Moraes.
-According to an interview in Cine Loou in 2021, Moraes is said to have been heavily influenced by her parent's artistic occupations from a young age.
+Camila de Moraes was born in April 1988 in Porto Alegre, Rio Grande do Sul to actress Vera Lopes and poet, writer, journalist and screenwriter Paulo Ricardo de Moraes.
+According to an interview in Cine Loou in 2021, Moraes is said to have been heavily influenced by her parents' artistic occupations from a young age.

 In 2001, at the age of 14, Moraes first visited the capital of Bahia, Salvador, while vacationing with her family.
 On this vacation, Moraes became captivated by the prominence of the black community within the Bahian capital, having herself grown up in a city where the black community only made up three percent of the population.

 Feeling at home in Salvador as a child, Moraes later moved to the Bahian capital during her adulthood and has resided there since.